kishorawareorganisation/githubdevopschallenge/README.md

 - [Git](https://git-scm.com/download/)
 - Up-to-date Chrome, Firefox, or Edge browser

 Clone the Git repository and open the root folder in Visual Studio / Visual Studio Code.
-Push F5 to start debugging.
+Push F5 to start debugging

 We recommend using a free [Windows Virtual Machine](https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/) for development if your development environment does not support installation of the .NET Core SDK.